A Langley BMX champion competed in the Olympics with a broken foot – and didn’t know it - BC Local News

 It turns out Langley City BMX champion Drew Mechielsen made her Olympic debut with a broken foot.

-Mechielsen didn’t realize it until she’d been home for a few days and went to get a just-in-case x-ray at the urging of team sports chiropractor Dr. Jenn Turner.
+Mechielsen didn’t realize it until she’d been home for a few days and went to get a just-in-case x-ray at the urging of the BMX team sports chiropractor, Dr. Jenn Turner.

 Mechielsen had rolled her left ankle a few days before she left for Tokyo, but it didn’t seem to be anything unusual.